peteroupc/html3dutil/tutorials/surfaces.md

 ## Introduction

-This tip describes parametric curves and surfaces and how to generate them using my public-domain [HTML 3D Library](http://peteroupc.github.io/html3dutil).
+This page describes parametric curves and surfaces and how to generate them using my public-domain [HTML 3D Library](http://peteroupc.github.io/html3dutil).

 **Download the latest version of the library at the [HTML 3D Library's Releases page](https://github.com/peteroupc/html3dutil/releases).**